texonidas/gti/README.md

 ### Unix

-Just run the .sh script found in the Unix folder.
+Just run the gti.sh script found in the Unix folder.